red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-1/bot-thinking-guardrails.md

+---
+title: Guardrailing Bot Reasoning Content
+description: Inspect and control LLM reasoning traces to block problematic patterns or enhance moderation decisions.
+---

 (bot-thinking-guardrails)=

 # Guardrailing Bot Reasoning Content

 Reasoning-capable large language models (LLMs) expose their internal thought process as reasoning traces.
 These traces reveal how the model arrives at its conclusions, providing transparency into the decision-making process.
 However, they may also contain sensitive information or problematic reasoning patterns that need to be monitored and controlled.

-The NeMo Guardrails toolkit helps you set up guardrails to inspect and control these reasoning traces by extracting them.
+The NeMo Guardrails library helps you set up guardrails to inspect and control these reasoning traces by extracting them.
 With this feature, you can configure guardrails that can block responses based on the model's reasoning process, enhance moderation decisions with reasoning context, or monitor reasoning patterns.

 ```{note}
 This guide uses Colang 1.0 syntax.
 Colang 1.0 currently supports bot reasoning guardrails only.